Translating mainframe binary data types (like COMP), and typical data type conversions like these:

 - floating point to numeric

 traditionally requires separate tools and I/O passes and, in some cases, consultants.
 Going the other way (i.e., ASCII to packed) can be difficult.

 Data (and File) Type Conversion Only

 IRI-Supported Data Type Groups

 - Zoned Decimal

-IRI NextForm software converts data types as you migrate, replicate, or federate files and tables.
+IRI NextForm converts data types as you migrate, replicate, or federate files and tables.
 Translate source fields from EBCDIC to ASCII, packed decimal to numeric, American to ISO timestamp, IP address to whole number, etc. Save time and money using NextForm to convert between more than 100 built-in (or custom-defined) data types.

 NextForm also converts files and databases from one format to another.
 This is useful in application modernization, mainframe migrations, data replication, and ETL scenarios.
 With NextForm, you can translate a Micro Focus COBOL I-SAM file into a text file, LDIF to CSV, upgrade or leave Oracle, etc. NextForm can also: reformat records; manipulate field elements; filter, validate and scrub data; and, generate custom reports.

 The conversion of data types is just one of many reformatting options supported in the IRI CoSort data transformation product and IRI Voracity data management platform which includes CoSort.